bryankolaczkowski/ProteinRavel/README.md

 # ProteinRavel
-A loose collection of Python modules for characterizing the evolution of protein family sequence, structure and function
+A collection of Python modules for characterizing the evolution of protein family sequence, structure and function